Minoo-Kim/AI-manga/AI-manga/README.md

 # Manga Cover Creation App

 A simple web application that uses OpenAI's API.
-Users give a title and a one-sentence theme for a manga, such as "Galactic Warriors: In a universe where stars are alive."
-The app provides a brief blurb or tagline for this manga.
-DALL-E then generates a potential cover image for the manga.
+Users give a title and a one-sentence theme for a manga, such as "Dragon Kingdom: a survival game for the covetted crown".
+The app then provides a brief synopsis and a cover image for the manga.

 ## Run locally